Ramshankar07/100daysof-Pytorch-and-CUDA/README.md

 Day 1: Introduction to PyTorch
 Learned the basics of tensors in PyTorch and how they differ from NumPy arrays.
 Implemented simple tensor operations and explored PyTorch's dynamic computation graph.

-csharp
+Day 2: Experimenting with tensors and autograd
+Day 3: Experimenting with types of activation functions Day 4: Experimenting with optimizers
+Day 5: CNN model for MNIST dataset

+CUDA
+Day 6: Vector Addition with CUDA csharp
 Copy code